attak001/aws-iam-configuration-public/README.md

 *	Set the requirment whether users are prevented from setting a new password after their password has expired  and requires administrator reset.
 The default in 	the module is set to false

 *	Set the password to expiry after 35 days.
 The default in the module is set to 35.
 Range is between 1-1095 days

+*	Set the password history to 24 times.
+The default in the module is set to 24.
+Range is between 1-24